ZheC/GTA-IM-Dataset/README.md

 ## Important Note

 This dataset is for non-commercial research purpose only.
-Due to public interest, we decided to reimplement the data generation pipeline from scratch to collect the GTA-IM dataset again.
-We do not use Facebook resources to reproduce the data.
+Due to public interest, I decided to reimplement the data generation pipeline from scratch to collect the GTA-IM dataset again.
+I do not use Facebook resources to reproduce the data.

 ## Citation